TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/05_lesson/do_now.md

-#Do Now 2.05
+# Do Now 2.05

-Open up the terminal.
+Open up the console.
 Type the following code.
 ```
  a_list = ['a', 'b', 'c', 'd', 'e']
  print(len(a_list))